The DAX (Data Analysis Expression) formula language is one of the key pillars in Power BI.

 In this example, you already have the Order Quantity, Unit Price, Total Unit Cost, and Total Revenue columns.

-If you want to calculate your costs, you can calculate it using calculated columns.
+If you want to calculate your costs, you can calculate them using calculated columns.

 To do that, click New Column from the Modeling tab.